Gib Gas – Ich will Spass: Music

-Gib Gas – Ich will Spass showcases the music of its two main stars, Nena and Markus Mörl, who had an affair during the course of the making of the film.
+Gib Gas – Ich will Spass showcases the music of its two main stars, Nena and Markus Mörl, who had an affair during the making of the film.

 The film features 6 tracks by Nena's eponymous band, including their first German release and breakthrough hit "Nur geträumt" (1982), its B-side "Ganz oben" and "Leuchtturm" which went on to become a top 10 hit in Germany on two separate occasions (1983 and 2003).